-Michael A. Ventrella’s fantasy novels ARCH ENEMIES and THE AXES OF EVIL were released from Double Dragon Press to critical acclaim.
-He is editor of the “Tales from Fortannis” anthologies A BARD IN THE HAND and A BARD’S EYE VIEW.
+Michael A. Ventrella’s third novel is BLOODSUCKERS: A VAMPIRE RUNS FOR PRESIDENT.
+His fantasy novels ARCH ENEMIES and THE AXES OF EVIL were released from Double Dragon Press to critical acclaim.

 His pirate short story “X Spots the Mark” appears in the anthology RUM AND RUNESTONES and its sequel “Get Kraken” is in CUTLASS AND MUSKET: TALES OF PIRATICAL SKULDUGGERY.
-His short story “The Jesus Secret” can be found in the collection TWISTED TAILS VII.
+His short story “The Jesus Secret” can be found in the collection TWISTED TAILS VII, and “Hell, I Must Be Going” in DREAMERS IN HELL, part of the “Heroes in Hell” series of books.
+His story “Knowledge” is in DANCE LIKE A MONKEY, and the steampunk story “The Mummy of Barnsley” is in THE MINISTRY OF PECULIAR OCCURRENCES ARCHIVES.

 Michael A. Ventrella was born in Richmond, Virginia on August 3, 1958.
 His father was an artist who did commercial graphics and his mother did her best to control Michael, his two brothers, and a sister.